SeisoLLC/cookiecutter-python/README.md

-# Seiso's python project template
+# Seiso's Python Paved Road

-This is Seiso's cookiecutter template for creating new python repositories.
+This is Seiso's paved road for creating new python repositories.

 ## Getting Started